-A customer needs to control the attenuation by using a computer for 4 channels at 1550 nm.
-He needs LC/PC connectors with 40 dB or better return loss for singlemode fiber.
-He should order the following part:
+A customer needs to control the attenuation by using a computer for 32 channels at 1550 nm.
+He needs LC/PC connectors and up to 10 mW power handling with 40 dB or better return loss.
+He should be ordering the following parts:

-Bar Code Part Number Description 61658 MCDD-1000-4-LC-1550-9/125-S-40 Benchtop digital multichannel attenuator with 4 channels for 1550 nm with 9/125 micron singlemode fiber and LC/Super PC receptacles.
+Bar Code Part Number Description 61657 MCDD-100-32-LC-1550-9/125-S-40 Digital attenuator with 32 channels for 1550 nm with 9/125 micron singlemode fiber and LC/ Super PC receptacles.

 OZ Optics welcomes the opportunity to provide custom designed products to meet your application needs.
 As with most manufacturers, customized products do take additional effort so please expect some differences in the pricing compared to our standard parts list.
 In particular, we will need additional time to prepare a comprehensive quotation, and lead times will be longer than normal.
-In most cases non-recurring engineering (NRE) charges, and/or lot charges will be necessary.
+In most cases non-recurring engineering (NRE) charges, lot charges, and up to a 5 piece minimum order will be necessary.
 These points will be carefully explained in your quotation, so your decision will be as well-informed as possible.
 We strongly recommend buying our standard products.